steveworsley/omg/src/posts/notes-home-brewing-front-end-culture.md

 What does front-end culture mean to you in your companies?

 * Having hiring practices and interview processes in place to hire for accessibility, performance, UX and Javascript over a traditional Computer Science skillset.
-* Admitting that no matter where on the stack people's skillsets sit we're all engineers.
+* Admitting, that no matter where on the stack people's skillsets sit, we're all engineers.
 Have respect for each other and the work we do.
 * Having engineers who are passionate about front-end, who care about the it and can talk about it is a start.

 - - -